Your Home is Your Best Outfit. Dress It Like One.

 If your home had a closet, what would be its go-to outfit?
-Just like putting together an outfit, designing a space is all about layering, mixing textures, and choosing a color palette that works.
-When you think about it, rooms are just outfits you live in.
-Let’s break it down.
+Just like putting together clothing, designing a space is all about layering, mixing textures and building a color palette that feels like you.
+Rooms are outfits you live in and the right layers create style that lasts.

-The key is consistency—if a color or pattern makes you happy when you wear it, chances are you’ll love being surrounded by it, too.
+The key is consistency.
+If you love a color or pattern enough to wear it, chances are you will enjoy living with it too.

 Comfort is Non-Negotiable